pptyasar/LeetMe/Readme.md

 <details>
 <summary>643.
 Maximum Average Subarray I - Easy</summary>

-**Description:** You are given an integer array nums consisting of n elements, and an integer k.
+You are given an integer array nums consisting of n elements, and an integer k.
 Find a contiguous subarray whose length is equal to k that has the maximum average value and return this value.
 Any answer with a calculation error less than 10^-5 will be accepted.

-**Example:** Input: nums = [1,12,-5,-6,50,3], k = 4; Output: 12.75
+Input: nums = [1,12,-5,-6,50,3], k = 4; Output: 12.75

 ```java
 class Solution {